alwaysdata/documentation/e-mails/react-to-spam-mailing.en.md

 When the alwaysdata team encounters spam sent due to a password theft, they will:

-- stop sending by changing the password for the affected email address,
+- stop sending by changing the password for the affected e-mail address,
-- delete all related emails awaiting sending,
+- delete all related e-mails awaiting sending,
 - warn the customer.

 Then the customer can provide a new, **more secure**, password to again allow access to their address.